 Posted by Willy Franzen on January 19, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 They say that you can’t forget how to ride a bike, but I’m giving it my best try.
 In elementary and early middle school I was constantly riding around town.
 I picked up inline skating for a year or two after that, and never got back on the bike.
 Now I tell people that I hate bike riding.
 I don’t actually hate it, but as I mentioned in my post on Niner Bikes, I love seeing people’s reactions to that statement.
 My twelve year old self would be disappointed that I don’t even own a bike, let alone a cool brand like a Cannondale or Specialized.
 Luckily for Specialized, they’ve been able to grow an impressive business without me as a customer.
 They’re based in Morgan Hill, CA, and from what I can gather their annual revenue is measured in hundreds of millions of dollars (but I can’t find a reliable source on that).
 That’s impressive considering that it all started in 1974 when founder Mike Sinyard sold his “old VW Microbus for $1,500 and used the money to fund a cycling trip through Europe.”
 That led to importing Italian bicycle parts into the United States, and a business was born.